idaholab/virtual_test_bed/doc/content/pbfhr/steady/griffin.md

 The `[TransportSystems]` block is used to specify the solver parameters.
-We chose a diffusion solver as accuracy is generally satisfactory with graphite-moderated reactors, as we confirmed by benchmarking with Serpent[!citep](giudicelli2021).
+We chose a diffusion solver as accuracy is generally satisfactory with graphite-moderated reactors, as we confirmed by benchmarking with Serpent [!citep](giudicelli2021).
 We select the `eigenvalue` equation type as the steady state coupling is an eigenvalue calculation for neutron transport.
-The steady state is the eigenpair of the $k_{eff}$ and the a steady flux distribution.
+The steady state is the eigenpair of the $k_{eff}$ and the steady flux distribution.
 We also specify the boundary conditions in this block.
 This is a 2D RZ model, so the center of the geometry is an axis of symmetry.
 A vacuum boundary condition is placed on the other boundaries.
 This approximation is appropriate when the boundaries are sufficiently far from the active region.